Top 50+ CloverETL Interview Questions and Answers

 • Various forms of data warehouse software include traditional relational database management systems (RDBMS) like Oracle, SQL Server, and IBM Db2 and specialized data warehouse solutions like Snowflake, Amazon Redshift, and Google BigQuery.

 • Data warehousing focuses on storing and managing large volumes of structured data for reporting and analysis.
+In contrast, data mining involves discovering patterns and insights from data through algorithms and statistical techniques.

 39. What if the sensitive information needs to be stored in the CloveETL server?